bitassassin/profit-detector/README.md

 # profit-detector
-A bash scriptlet for identifying, definitively, how much something costs to make in EVE online.
+A python scriptlet for identifying, definitively, how much something costs to make in EVE online.

 First setup June 19th, 2015.